BeshEater/HearMyCall/README.md

 # ShoutApp
-Simple Android app to quick message people around you
+Simple Android app for quick messaging with people around you